hychn/hychn.github.io/md/gradschool/info.md

+* TODO: Email Bowling, checklist what to do from nanjiang, explain your

+* CV
+# STATUS
+* ALBERTA: Bowling (50%), Schuurmans (Spinning to get more background, paper)
+* Uni Urban Cham: Nan Jiang

 * Check what kind of research the professors do, Email professors
 * What I'm looking for.
 Not too strick guidelines/roals
 * Have faith in God